Last Updated: May 12, 2026

 How To Set Up a Fish Tank

 The first thing you should do is clean the tank and wash the gravel that will go into the tank.
 They should be rinsed under running water to remove any dust or dirt.
 Then put a few inches of the gravel or other substrate into the tank.
-Once you have done this, place an upturned bowl on the substrate—you’ll soon find out why.
+Once you have done this, place an upturned bowl on the substrate.
+You’ll soon find out why.

 Before you add any water to the tank, you need to install the filter and heater, if required.
 Don’t switch these on just yet, though.